Business Support Analyst - Western Cape Cape Town - IT-Online

+We’re seeking a talented and motivated Business Support Analyst to join our growing team.
+As the Business Support Analyst, you’ll act as local interface to global level support function, as well as become an expert in end to end operating model in a consulting environment.

-- Responsible for managing service support for all services allocated as per SME bucket.
-Drive towards effective Incident Management
+- Responsible for managing service support for all services allocated as per Subject Matter Expert bucket with a drive towards effective Incident Management

-- Collaboration with other SME’s on changes in other areas that may have an impact on allocated processes
+- Collaboration with other Subject Matter Expert’s on changes in other areas that may have an impact on allocated processes

-- Owns the LIVE environment for allocated services in SME bucket.
-Manage a close relationship with the key stake holders of all allocated services in SME bucket (i.e. BA’s, superusers).
+- Owns the LIVE environment for allocated services in Subject Matter Expert bucket and manage a close relationship with the key stake holders of all allocated services in SME bucket (i.e. BA’s, superusers).

 - Responsible for identifying problem areas and following through on all problems logged in SME bucket